xioustic/GrooveBox-Frontend/README.md

-# groovebox-frontend
+# GrooveBox Frontend

-> A Vue.js project
+> Koel's frontend ripped and ported for GrooveBox use.

 ## Build Setup